• Skip to primary navigation

 Meat Quality: Exotic, lean, and rich in flavor

-Egg Production: 10 – 30 large light brown, darker spots eggs
+Egg Production: 10 – 30 large light brown eggs with darker spots eggs

 Final Thoughts

-Game birds have wild living stinct so the more they are larger, the more freedom they need.
+Game birds have a wild living instinct, so the larger they are, the more freedom they need.

-So, space and birds’ growth rate is the influencing factors while choosing the suitable game birds to raise at your place.
+So, space and birds’ growth rate are the influencing factors while choosing the suitable game birds to raise at your place.

 Previous Post: « Chicken Dust Bath for Clean Flocks (Everything You Need to Know)